martincostello/blog/source/2023-07-19-upgrading-to-dotnet-8-part-4-preview-6.md

 ## Upgrading to .NET 8 Series Links

-You can find links to the other posts in this series here - I'll keep them updated as new posts are published over the course of 2023.
+You can find links to the other posts in this series below.

 - [Part 1 - Why Upgrade?][part-1]
 - [Part 2 - Automation is our Friend][part-2]
 - [Part 3 - Previews 1-5][part-3]
 - Part 4 - Preview 6 (this post)
 - [Part 5 - Preview 7 and Release Candidates 1 and 2][part-5]
+- [Part 6 - The Stable Release][part-6]

 [configuration-binding-source-generator]: https://devblogs.microsoft.com/dotnet/announcing-dotnet-8-preview-6/#configuration-binding-source-generator-improvements "Configuration binding source generator improvements"
 [csharp-interceptors]: https://devblogs.microsoft.com/dotnet/new-csharp-12-preview-features/#interceptors "Interceptors"